berktunc1/made-template/README.md

 I analyzed countries with the lowest CO2 emission increases relative to their population growth by calculating population growth and CO2 emission increase from 1990 to 2020 using specific formulas.
 Then, I compared and ranked the countries based on the ratio of CO2 emission growth to population growth.

 ## Conclusions
-Countries in this list likely benefit from a combination of proactive environmental policies, technological innovation, public engagement in sustainability and favorable economic structures that collectively contribute to managing CO2 emissions growth despite demographic changes.
+Countries at the top of the list likely benefit from a combination of proactive environmental policies, technological innovation, public engagement in sustainability and favorable economic structures that collectively contribute to managing CO2 emissions growth despite demographic changes.
 However, to give a direct answer to our main question, we need better ways to calculate